kristijanvlahov/crud-react-application/README.md

-React test application built with React, GraphQL and Apollo Client.
+CRUD application for management of projects and their times built with React, GraphQL and Apollo Client.

 An example of the app's usage can be found in the react-test.gif file.